 Preliminary Examination in Graduate-entry Medicine

-1. A candidate may be admitted to the Preliminary Examination in Graduate-entry Medicine provided that their name is on the Register of Clinical Students and they have been admitted to the Degree of Bachelor of Arts with Honours or have obtained a degree of another university deemed adequate for the purpose by the Medical Sciences Board, and that they have
+1. A candidate may be admitted to the Preliminary Examination in Graduate-entry Medicine provided that their name is on the Register of Clinical Students and they have been admitted to the Degree of Bachelor of Arts with Honours or have obtained a degree of another university deemed adequate for the purpose by the Medical Sciences Board, that they have been through the standard selection procedures for the Graduate-entry medicine course according to admissions policy and procedures set by the Medical Sciences Board, and that they have met the published entry requirements for admission to the Graduate entry course.

 2. Candidates for the Preliminary Examination in Graduate-entry Medicine are required to pursue their studies during a period of: normally 30 weeks in Year 1, provided that the Medical Sciences Board shall have power to permit candidates to vary the dates of their studies so long as the overall programme requirement is met.